jd-fj/currency-exchanger/README.md

 | Should correctly use user selected base currency for api call | USD | http://enpoint_USD |
 | Should correctly display user selected base currency & amount | 100 USD | 100 USD |
 | Should correctly divide user selected base currency and amount by Destination Currency exchange rate | 100 USD | 109.67 CHF |

-Psudo Testing
-- user enters the amount of us dollars
-- user selects what currency they'd like to exchange to
-- user submits info and sees amount converted from USD to selected currency
-- if destination currency is not represented, display to user that currency is not avail

-to do this I'm going to:
-Create an api key
-Get api key working in Postman
-Make a class for a calculator (ExchangeService) just like my galactic age calculator Contain a fetch API call
-Import working Exchange Rate calculator into main.js Create the flow of async operations in main.js
-USD amount divided by the Destination Currency exchange rate number euqals the amount of currency in Destination Currency Create the user input and currency selection in the html Test the UI